-Structural modal for the research conceptualized between factors social influence. like environmental consciousness. environmental responsibility, health consciousness, and green purchase intention.
-The $\beta = 0.393$ and t=4.215 values were between social influences and green purchase intention as well the p<0.000.
-The values between environmental responsibility and green purchase intention as follows depend on 3 items: β = 0.178; t=1.659 and p>0.05.
+Structural modal for the research conceptualized between factors social like influence. environmental consciousness, environmental responsibility, health consciousness, and green purchase intention.
+The $\beta = 0.393$ and t=4.215 values were between social influences and purchase intention as well the p<0.000.
+The values between environmental responsibility and purchase intention follows depend on 3 items: β = 0.178; t=1.659 and p>0.05.
 Depend on 3 items, the values between environmental consciousness and green purchase intention were as follows: β =0.333; t=3.396, and p<0.000.